Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Methodology

-\textit{\textbf{Task definition.}} The task of fine-grained lumbar spine image segmentation employs dataset $D = \{ (\mathbf{x}_i, \mathbf{y}_i) \}_{i=1}^{N}$ with $N$ annotated images.
-Each image $\mathbf{x}_i \in \mathbb{R}^{H \times W}$ has the corresponding annotation $\mathbf{y}_i \in \{0, 1, \ldots, s\}^{H \times W}$, covering substructures including various VBs, IDs, SC, and background, and $s$ is 19 in this study (Fig.~\ref{fig:task-moti} (a) and Table.~\ref{tab:dataset_characteristics}).
-We aim to use this dataset to train a model that accurately segments VBs, IDs, and SC, aiding in the precise diagnosis of lumbar spine disorders.
+\textit{\textbf{Task definition.}} The task of fine-grained lumbar spine image segmentation employs dataset $D = \{ (x_i, y_i) \}_{i=1}^{N}$ with $N$ annotated images.
+Each image $x_i \in \mathbb{R}^{H \times W}$ has a corresponding segmentation mask $y_i \in \{0, 1, \ldots, C-1\}^{H \times W}$, covering fine-grained lumbar spine categories including various \textit{VBs, IDs, SC,} and the background (depicted in \Cref{fig:task-challenges}(a)).
+Our primary objective is to leverage this dataset to train a model that can efficiently extract and integrate anatomy-aware textual information from image annotations, thereby delivering accurate and reliable segmentation outputs of various VBs, IDs, and SC, thus facilitating precise diagnosis and treatment for lumbar spine-related disorders.

-\textbf{\textit{Method overview.}} The overall design of ATM-Net is illustrated in Fig.\ref{fig:framework}.
-ATM-Net adaptively extracts anatomy-aware text prompts from annotated images and seamlessly integrates these critical insights with image information.
-This is achieved by the following modules: (1) The visual- and text-encoder (Sec.\ref{subsec:encoder}), (2) ATPG: Anatomy-aware Text Prompt Generator (Sec.\ref{subsec:ATPG}), (3) HASF: Holistic Anatomy-Aware Semantic Fusion (Sec.\ref{subsec:HASF}), (4) CCAE: Channel-wise Contrastive Anatomy-Aware Enhancement (Sec.\ref{subsec:CCAE}), and (5) The loss function (Sec.\ref{subsec:overloss}).
+\textbf{\textit{Method overview.}} This paper presents an \textbf{A}natomy-aware \textbf{T}ext-guided \textbf{M}ulti-modal fusion image segmentation framework, termed \textbf{ATM-Net}, designed for achieving fine-grained multi-class segmentation of lumbar spine MRI.
+ATM-Net introduces a pioneering automatic and adaptive approach that directly extracts anatomy-aware text prompts from annotated images and seamlessly integrates these critical insights with image information using LLMs.
+Such mechanism is achieved by the following key components, including: (1) The vision encoder and text encoder (\Cref{subsec:encoder}).
+(2) ATPG: The anatomy-aware text prompt generator (\Cref{subsec:ATPG}).
+(3) HASF: The Holistic Anatomy-Aware Semantic Fusion module (\Cref{subsec:HASF}).
+(4) CCAE: The Channel-wise Contrastive Anatomy-Aware Enhancement module (\Cref{subsec:CCAE}).
+The overall design of ATM-Net is illustrated in \Cref{fig:framework}.